caasi-co-zw/Groomer/README.md

 ## Getting Started

-Start by installing the Framework using Composer `composer install`.
+Start by installing the Framework using Composer `composer install` or `composer require caasi-co-zw/groomer`.
 Add the framework to your root project folder and test with the index (default) file.